I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kssetmajorfunctionhandler.md

 <p>Returns STATUS_SUCCESS if the MajorFunction identifier is valid.</p>

 ## -remarks
 <p>If a major function handler is set for a driver object, all file objects must handle that major function, even if the entry just points to <b>KsDispatchInvalidDeviceRequest</b>.</p>

 <p>This flag may be used to specify that the fast I/O entry should be set rather than the IRP-based entry.</p>

-<p>If a major function handler is set for a driver object, all file objects must handle that major function, even if the entry just points to <b>KsDispatchInvalidDeviceRequest</b>.</p>

-<p>This flag may be used to specify that the fast I/O entry should be set rather than the IRP-based entry.</p>